 In the future with the Proposed Actions, 60 projected development sites and 36 potential development sites would be assigned institutional control measures including (E) Designations.
-The implementation of preventative and remedial measures required under the (E) designation (E-750) would avoid the potential for significant adverse hazardous materials impacts as a result of the Proposed Actions.
+The implementation of preventative and remedial measures required under the (E) designation (E-750) would avoid the potential for significant adverse hazardous materials impacts due to the Proposed Actions.
 The Office of Environmental Remediation (OER) would provide regulatory oversight of the environmental scope, including investigations and remediation during the development process and prior to occupancy.

-WATER AND SEWER INFRASTRUCUTRE
+WATER AND SEWER INFRASTRUCTURE

 The Proposed Actions would not result in significant adverse impacts on the City's water supply, wastewater or stormwater conveyance and treatment infrastructure based on the preliminary infrastructure analysis.
 However, the Proposed Actions would introduce a mixture of land uses in amounts greater than the thresholds provided in the CEQR Technical Manual for the water supply and wastewater infrastructure; thereby warranting preliminary studies for the impacts to the water supply system and the combined sewer and stormwater (CSS) analysis.
-The Proposed Actions exceeds the incremental developmental thresholds as follows:
+The Proposed Actions exceeds the incremental developmental thresholds set in Chapter 13 of the CEQR Technical Manual as follows: